 In 2014 we enjoyed a national dialogue on the political future of Scotland, and the outcome of the referendum on Scottish independence was a close-run thing.
 The outcome was firmly a statement of union with England, Wales and Northern Ireland to remain in the United Kingdom, and should (it could be hoped) put paid to the ongoing relationship battles between Scotland and England.

 Yes, at one time the countries were mortally opposed to each other; yes, both countries imposed severe military defeats on the other at various times in the last 800 years; yes, there are significant culture differences between the two nation states which are often exploited for comedic, or dramatic, value.
 But we have shared the same monarch (for good or ill) since 1603, and the same political governance since 1707.

 We've sort of got used to the 'odd couple' relationship we've formed, although you'll inevitably find Scots who are more or less vociferous in their support for (or resistance to influence from) England, and the relationship is growing and evolving all the time.

-I'm from England originally, though having been in Scotland for 17 years now (nearly half my life) I consider myself a naturalised Scot.
+I'm from England originally, though having been in Scotland for over 20 years now (nearly half my life) I consider myself a naturalised Scot.
 And I realise now the list of what Scotland is not could run to a very long article.
 So I'll curb it here, with an invitation for visitors to experience and enjoy the great diversity of Scottish life and culture, and to welcome a broader range of influences than the heather and bagpipes imagery of some publicity campaigns.